Bio

 Artist Statement

 I am an interdisciplinary artist born in Mexico City and based in Texas.
 Displacement and migration have fundamentally shaped my perspective.
 Rooted in both indigenous Mesoamerican craft and European art historical traditions of landscape, still life, and portraiture, my practice, like me, exists in the in-between of two identities forced to co-exist.
-In my work, I document and seek to understand how our identities are informed by our connections and disconnections to place.
+In my work, I seek to understand how our identities are informed by our connections and disconnections to place.